chienyioma/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # Task 3 - Print a string to stdout
 # Task 4 - Print string in reverse
 # Task 5 - Function to reverse a string
+# Task 6 - Prints every other character of a string